 Simple syrup (see step 1)

-2 tablespoons honey or agave nectar or sugar of choice
+2 tablespoons honey or sugar

 2 tablespoons hot water